kmhofmann/selene/docs/rationale.md

 [from Adobe](https://stlab.adobe.com/gil/) or as part of [Boost](https://www.boost.org/).

 GIL is quite well designed and shares many of its design goals with **Selene**.
+The library provides the concept of lazily evaluated views, which can be more efficient than what **Selene** currently provides, depending on the application.
 However, the maintenance situation around GIL is confusing.

 (Adobe) GIL offers image I/O routines as an extension.
 Overall, the reading and writing routines are quite rudimentary and do not allow for any finer control of parameters.
 Reading and writing from/to memory also does not seem to be supported.
 More problematically, the last update to GIL by the original implementer Adobe was [made in 2007](https://stlab.adobe.com/gil/).